 Saving that embossed, ostrich leather belt for a special occasion?
 Now’s the time to whip it out.
 Suede belts are also a nice touch for texture while logo belt buckles like that of Gucci and Hermes are making a comeback, just don’t go for anything cowboy.
 Eschewing the belt is totally fine too, especially if you’re wearing a waistcoat that obscures the trouser band.

 Finally, finish the look off with calf-length socks (long enough so if you’re seated your leg skin doesn’t show).
-Stick to socks that complement your trousers or another colour in your outfit such as tie, shirt or blazer.
+Stick to socks that compliment your trousers or another colour in your outfits such as tie, shirt or blazer.
 If you’re feeling brave, coloured or patterned socks could be an opportunity to let your personality shine through.